 In September of 2015 a five-year action plan for the period from 2015 to 2019 was approved by the Council of Ministers.
 This action plan covers areas related to the internal organization and the IT infrastructure of the PDMO as well as the establishment of a market intelligence function.
-A number of actions were either completed throughout the aforementioned period or are in the process to be completed.
-Additionally, there are actions which are recurring and need to be monitored and updated on a continuous basis.
+The main actions of the said plan have already been completed successfully.
+However, a number of actions, which are recurring, have to be monitored and updated on a continuous basis and therefore, the PDMO will continue to implement or update them and present the outcomes once a year on the Annual Report of the Public Debt Management.